uviclibraries/taguette/create-account.md

 ### 6. Congratulations!
 You’ve successfully created a Taguette Account and are now ready to Create a Project and do some qualitative coding on an interview document! ###

-NEXT: You can start to **code your documents and conduct a basic analysis of your coding with Taguette in the next activity**.
+**NEXT STEP**: You can start to code your documents and conduct a basic analysis of your coding with Taguette in the next activity.